timescale/terraform-provider-timescale/README.md

 ## Quick Start

 ### Authorization
-When you log in to your [Timescale Cloud Account](https://console.cloud.timescale.com/), navigate to the `Project settings` page.
+When you log in to your [Timescale Account](https://console.cloud.timescale.com/), navigate to the `Project settings` page.
 From here, you can create client credentials for programmatic usage.
 Click the `Create credentials` button to generate a new public/secret key pair.

-Find more information on creating Client Credentials in the [Timescale Cloud docs](https://docs.timescale.com/use-timescale/latest/security/client-credentials/#creating-client-credentials).
+Find more information on creating Client Credentials in the [Timescale docs](https://docs.timescale.com/use-timescale/latest/security/client-credentials/#creating-client-credentials).

 ### Project ID
 The project ID can be found from the `Services` dashboard.
 In the upper right-hand side of the page, click on the three vertical dots to view the project ID.